What to do on Valentine's Day

 Garden State Hotel is getting in the Valentine's Day mood in the lead-up to the day, by opening a pop-up florist in the middle of the multi-level bar, restaurant and pub.
 That way, if you forget to buy your significant other a lovely bunch of flowers, you can grab one while you down a pint at the bar.

 Luna Park's Luna Love event returns on Valentine's Day with unlimited rides and plenty of fairy floss to sweeten the deal on date night.
-From 6-11pm on Tuesday February 14, Luna Park will host couples as they watch the sun go down on St Kilda Beach from the Ferris Wheel, or as they take a thrilling ride on the Great Scenic Railway.
-Tickets $65 per couple
+From 6-11pm on Wednesday February 14, Luna Park will host couples as they watch the sun go down on St Kilda Beach from the Ferris Wheel, or as they take a thrilling ride on the Great Scenic Railway.
+Tickets $75 per couple.

 How about a Valentine's Day dinner?

 Unless you have the metabolism of a nine-year-old, and the finances of a Kardashian, you never stand a chance against Melbourne's ferocious dining machine.
 The openings just don't stop and ain't nobody got time to keep on top of what's what.
 Except us, that is.
 So behold, our eat-and-destroy list – a guide to Melbourne's 50 best restaurants.